Lupin3000/ESP/doc/013_human_interaction_tutorials.md

 (venv) $ rshell -p [SERIAL-PORT] cp examples/user_input/potentiometer_display.py /pyboard/main.py
 ```

-Press `reset` button and and turn the potentiometer.
+Press `reset` button and turn the potentiometer.
 If you don't have a `reset` button, just unplug and reconnect the USB cable.

 ## Joystick (XY + Button)